hashworks/sabPreProcessing/README.md

 *A pre-processing script for SABnzbd in BASH!*

 I always loved the "click and forget" possibility of Sickbeard and Couchpotato.<br />
-But sometimes I need to add an nzb file myself – no category is set, only the default post-script and mostly the folder name just looks like crap.
+But sometimes I need to add an nzb file myself – no category is set, only the default post-script is used and mostly the folder name just looks like crap.
 And even when Couchpotato or Sickbeard added something there was a chance it was not what I wanted it to be.<br />
 I needed a pre-processing script.<br />
-There where various SabNZBd post-processing scripts out there,<br />
+There where various SABnzbd post-processing scripts out there,<br />
 but not many pre-processing scripts with various features – so I wrote my own in BASH.

 ### FEATURES
-* Set SabNZBd category automatically by tv-show-regex, IMDB-ID or games group
+* Set SABnzbd category automatically by tv-show-regex, IMDB-ID or games group
 * Set post-processing script and priority according to category
 * Refuse download according to size and category (which movie is under 400mb?)
 * Automatically set high priority on low size